JunukCha/paper_summarization/README.md

 ### 2. Save to Excel
 Click the 'Save to Excel' button to download the dataframe of the paper list as an Excel file.

+The columns of the DataFrame are: Title, Authors, PDF link, Supp link, and Bibtex.

 ### 3. Save PDFs
 Click the 'Save PDFs' button to download the PDF files of the papers in each folder.